yours7himanshu/v4/sitemap/homepage.md

 Join a movement of dancers building genuine connections through shared passion.
 From your first step to your next performance, we're dancing this journey together.

-Primary CTA: "Find Your Local Community"
+Primary CTA: "Find Your Dance Style"
 Secondary CTA: "Start Something Beautiful"

 ## Dance Style Discovery